andre-ls/dactory/Field_Specifications/Production_Steps/Name.md

 - Field Name: Name
 - Parent Table: Production Steps
 - Shared By:
 - Description: Name of the Production Step.
+It should be the main way of referencing each Production Step on management and Customer Reports.

 ## Physical Elements